 The majority of domestic violence or abuse is committed by men against women, however victims do not solely come from one gender or ethnic group.
 Men are abused by female partners, abuse occurs in same sex relationships, by young people against other family members or partners (teenage domestic abuse and violence is the most common), as well as abuse of older relatives or those with physical or learning disabilities.
 Domestic violence and abuse occurs irrespective of social class, racial, ethnic, cultural, religious or sexual relationships or identity.

-2. Concerns of Domestic Violence or Abuse
+3. Working with People where there are Concerns of Domestic Violence or Abuse

 On average victims experience on average 50 incidents, and over a two and a half year period, before seeking support (see SafeLives).

 The overall aims of those professionals responsible for safeguarding adults who are experiencing or at risk of domestic violence and abuse are:

 - to support victims to get protection from violence by providing relevant practical and other assistance;